catalyst-cloud/catalystcloud-docs/source/database/managing-database.rst

   | general    | USER | Disabled |         0 |       0 | None      | None   |
   +------------+------+----------+-----------+---------+-----------+--------+

-At the moment our, database instance does not have logging enabled.
+At the moment our database instance does not have logging enabled.
 The following shows how to enable slow_query specifically.

 .. code-block:: bash